owncloud-archive/owncloud.org/README.md

 This repo contains the Wordpress theme for owncloud.org.
 To setup a (development) environment please note the following.

+The theme is work in progress.
+Some contents are still hardcoded and not cms'ified yet.

 # Mandatory Plugins

 ## Advanced Custom Fields (ACF) Pro